r1k0/kigen/README.rst

   pong ~ #

 Typically this adds support for splash/luks/lvm2/dropbear to the initramfs.
-Note that by default kigen will pick up and ship host binaries.
+Note that by default kigen will will fetch the sources and link statically.
-Passing --nohostbin will fetch sources and compile statically.
+Passing --hostbin will use host binaries when possible.

 It is up to you to adapt your /etc/lilo.conf or /boot/grub/grub.cfg file.